AndreaMorgan/Machine_Learning_Homicide/README.md

 Example of dashboard with specified variables:
 ![One County](https://github.com/AndreaMorgan/Machine_Learning_Homicide/blob/master/Images/One_county_Dashboard.png)

+### Machine Learning

+Splitting the data into two timeframes, we trained our models using 2007-2017 demographic data of both arrestees and victims.
+We then tried to predict the type of crime and type of weapon used in homicides in 2018, based on demographic data for that year.
 We used Google Colab to complete the Machine Learning portion of this project:

 ![ML_code](https://github.com/AndreaMorgan/Machine_Learning_Homicide/blob/master/Images/ML_Results.png)